Cloud-Architect-Emma/grabitgrocery-site/README.md

 Accessibility: Semantic HTML and responsive design

 Credits
-Built by Emma for Grabit brand vision.
+Built by Emmamuela for Grabit brand vision.
 Designed to be fast, fresh, and future-ready.